percona/portal-doc/docs/advisors/checks/mysql_password_expiry.md

 ## Resolution

 Change the user account password with [ALTER USER](https://dev.mysql.com/doc/refman/8.0/en/alter-user.html) or [SET PASSWORD](https://dev.mysql.com/doc/refman/8.0/en/set-password.html) command.
-After that has been done, the server restores normal access for the session, as well as for subsequent connections that use the account.
+This restores normal access for the session, as well as for subsequent connections that use the account.

 ## Need more support from Percona?